doctorcolossus/insightface/README.md

 - [x] [Arcface_oneflow](recognition/arcface_oneflow)
 - [x] [ArcFace_Paddle (CVPR'2019)](recognition/arcface_paddle)

-Commonly used network backbones are included in most of the methods, such as IResNet, MobilefaceNet, MobileNet, InceptionResNet_v2, DenseNet, etc..
+Most of the methods include commonly-used network backbones such as IResNet, MobilefaceNet, MobileNet, InceptionResNet_v2, DenseNet, etc.

 ### Datasets

-The training data includes, but not limited to the cleaned MS1M, VGG2 and CASIA-Webface datasets, which were already packed in MXNet binary format.
-Please [dataset](recognition/_datasets_) page for detail.
+The training data includes (but is not limited to) the cleaned MS1M, VGG2 and CASIA-Webface datasets, which were already packed in MXNet binary format.
+Please see the [datasets](recognition/_datasets_) page for details.

 ### Evaluation